Hello there. Are you looking for a copy editor? You’ve come to the right place.

 Selected Clients & Employers (project types [style guides])

-- American Hospital Association/Health Forum (health care magazines, websites, marketing, etc. [AP])
+- American Hospital Association/Health Forum (trade magazines, websites, marketing, etc. [AP])

 - Medscape Medical News (medical news [AMA, in-house])